m-cat/Descent/README.md

 Descent is a work-in-progress [roguelike](http://en.wikipedia.org/wiki/Roguelike) game.
 It will differ from most convential roguelikes by foregoing archaic and dated gameplay and instead offering an intuitive and user-friendly experience.

-##Current State (3-7-2014)
+##Current State (3-9-2014)

-Continued work on the UI.
-Fixed the name input and added an option for generating random names.
+Began implementing items.
+They can be placed in stashes on the ground and the top one viewed.
+Still to be implemented are picking items up and an inventory.
+Also added a water type tile and a structure for furniture (i.e. doors), but haven't tested them yet.

 ###To Do